- Applying to study

 You will receive an email telling you when tutorial preferences are open for each teaching session.

-When preferences open, login to Western Central, go to the 'Links' page and select 'Tutorial Registration (Allocate+) from the list.
-The units you are enrolled in will automatically appear.
+When preferences open, go into Allocate+.(opens in a new window) The units you are enrolled in will automatically appear.
 You will need to select multiple preferred times for each lecture, tutorial and/or practical class (unless there is only one time available).
 Once preferences close, the system will put you in one of your preferred tutorial times.

 Get my timetable

 Once you've been allocated to one of your preferred tutorial times, you will receive an email notifying you that your timetable is ready.
-You need to then login to Tutorial Registration (Allocate+) via Western Central and download your timetable to your personal calendar.
+You need to then login to Allocate+.(opens in a new window) and download your timetable to your personal calendar.

 Understand my responsibilities